adenamsn/adenamsn-is-here/Readme.md

 [7, 6, 3]
 ```
 #### Run-time Analysis
 The ruuning time of Heap's permutation will grow in a factorial way, based on the size of the input data.
-If the input is of size $n$, algorithm has factorial time complexity $O(n!)$.
+If the input is of size $n$, algorithm has factorial time complexity O(n!).